1755 - British expedition against Fort Niagara

 On August 11, the second division of Guyenne Infanterie arrived at Fort Frontenac.

-On August 18, Shirley's force finally arrived at Fort Oswego, 20 days after its departure from Shenectady.
+On August 18, Shirley's force finally arrived at Fort Oswego, 20 days after its departure from Schenectady.
 Supplies could not keep up with the swift advance of the expeditionary force.
-Thus, Shirley had to stop, putting his force on short rations while awaiting for his supplies.
+Shirley had to stop at Oswego and put his force on short rations while waiting for his supplies to arrive.

-Fort Oswego, located on the south shore of Lake Ontario, was in a very bad condition.
+Fort Oswego, located on the south shore of Lake Ontario, was in very bad condition.
 It consisted of a stone wall armed with 5 guns (3-pdrs and 4-pdrs).
-Shirley immediately ordered to erect a strong log palisaded fort capable of mounting large guns and containing barracks for 300 men.
-Furthermore, to secure the place to the south of the old fort, Shirley ordered to build a small fort of earth and masonry with four bastions, a rampart, parapet and ditch.
+Shirley immediately ordered the construction of a strong log palisaded fort capable of mounting large guns and containing barracks for 300 men.
+Furthermore, to secure the place to the south of the old fort, Shirley ordered his men to build a small fort of earth and masonry with four bastions, a rampart, parapet and ditch.

-Meanwhile, the French had send reinforcements Fort Frontenac and Fort Niagara.
-At the end of August, a force of 1,400 regulars and Canadiens, and 2 vessels was assembled at Fort Frontenac while Niagara was garrisoned by 1,200 Canadiens and Indians sent from Fort Duquesne (present-day Pittsburgh).
-Indeed, after the Ambush on the Monongahela, the French had seized papers disclosing British plans for the capture of Fort Niagara and the commander at Fort Duquesne had immediately sent reinforcements.
+Meanwhile, the French had sent more reinforcements to Forts Frontenac and Niagara.
+At the end of August, a force of 1,400 regulars and Canadiens, and 2 vessels was assembled at Fort Frontenac, while Niagara was garrisoned by 1,200 Canadiens and Indians sent from Fort Duquesne (present-day Pittsburgh).
+After the ambush on the Monongahela, the French had seized papers disclosing British plans for the capture of Fort Niagara.
+Seeing this, the commander at Fort Duquesne had immediately sent reinforcements there.

-At Oswego, Shirley had a sloop, a schooner, some row-galleys and whale-boats, and about 1,500 effective men at his disposal.
-With both French forts reinforced, Shirley could not advance directly on Fort Niagara which lay at a distance of at least 4 days by boat without risking to be cut off from his base of operation at Fort Oswego by the French garrison of Fort Frontenac, only 80 km north across the lake.
+At Oswego, Shirley had a sloop, a schooner, some row-galleys and whaleboats, and about 1,500 effective men at his disposal.
+With both French forts reinforced, Shirley dared not advance directly on Fort Niagara (which lay at a distance of at least 4 days by boat) because of the risk of being cut off from his base of operation at Fort Oswego by the French garrison of Fort Frontenac, only 80 km north across the lake.

 On August 22, the French started to build entrenchments around Fort Frontenac.